 Prof. Shomali has published two peer reviewed essays on gender and sexuality in transnational Arab culture: “Scheherazade and the Limits of Inclusive Politics in Arab American Literature” and “Political Social Movements: Homosexuality and Queer Movements.”
 A book chapter on transnational movements in contemporary Arab American poetry is anthologized in The Immigrant Experience (2018).
 Two articles, “Dancing Queens: Queer Desire in Golden Era Egyptian Cinema” and “The Pulse of Queer Life: Arab Bodies in Gay Bars” are under review.

-Prof. Shomali has two poetry chapbooks under consideration: “coming of age in arabish” and “prayers for my father’s dementia.”
+Prof. Shomali has two poetry chapbooks under consideration: coming of age in arabish and prayers for my father’s dementia. coming of age in arabish is also a finalist for the Honeysuckle Press 2018 Chapbook Competition.
 Her individual poems and creative pieces can be read or are forthcoming in Copper Nickel, The Shade Journal, Tinderbox, Diode Press, The Pinch Journal, and Mizna, among others.
 For links to creative publications, click here.

 At UMBC, Prof. Shomali teaches multiple interdisciplinary courses including: Intro to Women’s and Gender Studies; Intro to Critical Sexuality Studies; Race, Gender and Media; Theories of Feminism; and a course of her design titled Trans/National Femininities.
 In Spring 2019, Prof. Shomali will teach another original course at UMBC titled “Arab and Muslim Experiences in the US.”
 It is the first course offered at UMBC that looks at Arab and Muslim life in the US.
 She has also developed university wide programming around Arab and Muslim identity, which will begin in AY 2018-19.
 In Spring 2017, Prof. Shomali was awarded the Outstanding Faculty Ally Award at the Lavender Celebration, UMBC’s yearly event honoring LGBTQIA students, faculty, and staff.